MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 ![Task Placement](../assets/AddTask.png "Proper placement of the Build Quality Checks task")

 **Note:** When you want to use the [Code Coverage Policy](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/CodeCoveragePolicy.md) you need to make sure that you publish code coverage values calculated by your test tool first.
 The Policy itself does **not** calculate the code coverage.
 Before you add the task and activate the policy, please make sure that you can already see code coverage values in your build summary.
-If you are using a test tool other then MSTest (i.e., the _Visual Studio Test_ task), please use the _Publish Code Coverage Results_ task to publish your coverage data before you add the policy.
+If you are using a test tool other then MSTest (i.e., anything other than the _Visual Studio Test_ task), please use the _Publish Code Coverage Results_ task to publish your coverage data before you add the policy.

 ### Adding the Task to a YAML Build Definition
 To add the *Build Quality Checks* task to a YAML build definition, use the fully qualified task name and major version like this `- task: mspremier.BuildQualityChecks.QualityChecks-task.BuildQualityChecks@5` and set a display name using the `displayName` property.
 Then add all task inputs as described under [Task Parameters](#task-parameters) or in the [Policies](#policies) section.